 - Make sure that the waste tank is secured with the safety catch.
-Shut the access door and lock it. - Run water into the bowl by pressing the flush knob briefly or open the valve blade by turning the handle anti-clockwise.
-Your Thetford toilet is now ready for use.
+Shut the access door and lock it. - 7.
+Turn the toilet bowl to the desired position. - 8.
+Run some water into the bowl by pressing the flush button once. - The toilet may be used with the blade open or closed.
+To open the valve, pull the valve handle under the toilet bowl

-After use, open the valve blade (if still closed) by turning the handle anticlockwise.
-Flush the toilet by pressing the flush knob for several seconds.
-Close the valve blade after use.
+- towards you.
+Your toilet is now ready to - After use, open the valve blade (if it is still closed) and flush the toilet by pressing the flush button.
+Close the toilet valve after flushing.